kobotoolbox/docs/index.rst

 .. image:: /images/index/kobotoolbox_logo.png
    :width: 350

-KoBoToolbox is a suite of tools for field data collection for use in challenging environments.
+KoBoToolbox is a suite of tools built for field data collection for use in challenging environments.
 Our software is free and open source.
 Most of our users are people working in humanitarian crises, as well as aid professionals and researchers working in developing countries.
 Our teams of developers and researchers are based in Cambridge, MA and many other places around the world.

 This documentation is a work in progress while we transition over from our existing platform at `support.kobotoolbox.org <https://support.kobotoolbox.org>`_